 - a.
-The primary structure at 1139 S St Mary's is a 1-story, single-family structure constructed circa 1930.
-The structure first appears on the Sanborn Maps in 1931.
-The structure features a pyramidal metal roof with a projecting front gable, an asymmetrical front porch, wood cladding, divided lite wood windows, and two entry doors with concrete entry steps.
+The primary structure at 1145 S St Mary's is a 1-story, single-family structure constructed circa 1930.
+The structure first appears on the Sanborn Maps in 1951.
+The structure features a pyramidal metal roof with a projecting front gable, a dormer window, an asymmetrical front porch, wood cladding, one-over-one wood windows, and two entry doors with concrete entry steps.
 The property is contributing to the King William Historic District. - b.
-FENESTRATION MODIFICATION The applicant has proposed to replace the second entry door on the south side of the front façade with a window to create a set of ganged divided lite windows and retain the remaining entry door in the existing configuration.
+FENESTRATION MODIFICATION The applicant has proposed to replace the second entry door on the south side of the front façade with a window to create a set of ganged one-over-one windows and retain the remaining entry door in the existing configuration.
 Guideline 6.A.i states that applicants should preserve existing window and door openings.
 Avoid enlarging or diminishing to fit stock sizes or air conditioning units.
 Avoid filling in historic door or window openings.
 Avoid creating new primary entrances or window openings on the primary façade or where visible from the public right-of-way.
 Due to the existing door and window configuration, staff finds that the second entry door is likely not original to the structure.
 Staff finds the proposal generally appropriate. - c.
-MATERIAL: NEW WINDOW The applicant has proposed to replace the second entry door on the south side of the front façade with a window to create a set of ganged divided lite windows.
-The applicant has not provided material specifications for the proposed new window.
-Staff finds that a fully-wood divided lite window to match the existing window is most appropriate.
-The window should feature an inset of two (2) inches within facades and should feature profiles that are found historically within the immediate vicinity.
+MATERIAL: NEW WINDOW The applicant has proposed to replace the second entry door on the south side of the front façade with a wood window to create a set of ganged one-over-one windows.
+Staff finds that a fully-wood window to match the existing window is most appropriate.
+The window should feature an inset of two (2)

+inches within facades and should feature profiles that are found historically within the immediate vicinity.
 Meeting rails must be no taller than 1.25" and stiles no wider than 2.25".
 White manufacturer's color is not allowed, and color selection must be presented to staff.
 There should be a minimum of two inches in depth between the front face of the window trim and the front face of the top window sash.
 This must be accomplished by recessing the window sufficiently within the opening or with the installation of additional window trim to add thickness.
 Window trim must feature traditional dimensions and architecturally appropriate sill detail.
 Window track components must be painted to match the window trim or concealed by a wood window screen set within the opening.